 - Steve Rogers, IQ Devices

-- Rob Zivney, ID Technology Partners
+- Rob Zivney, Identification Technology Partners

 The Identity Council is one of several Secure Technology Alliance Technology and Industry Councils.
 Council participation is open to any Secure Technology Alliance member who wishes to contribute to the Council projects.